-The CSCE, now comprising over 50 member countries, faces a vastly different geopolitical landscape.
-It has begun to re-define itself as it attempts to respond to the actual problems of the region.
+This last statement also points to the CSCE's important role in promoting regional security in the post-Cold War period.
+The CSCE, now comprising over 50 participating states, faces a vastly different geopolitical landscape.
+It has begun to re-define itself as it attempts to respond to the current problems of the region.
 As I already suggested, the greatest threats to peace and stability in the region arise now from conflicts within countries, rather than from conflicts immediately between countries.
-At the same time, the region's experience in responding to the wars in former Yugoslavia and elsewhere has shown that conflict prevention may be far more preferable than crisis management.
+At the same time, the region's experience in responding to the conflicts in former Yugoslavia and elsewhere has shown that conflict prevention is far more preferable than crisis management.
+Although an extremely important component of the CSCE's comprehensive approach to peace and security issues, mere standard-setting has of course not been enough to prevent conflicts, including those arising out of ethnic tensions.

-Last year, the CSCE's participating states decided to establish a High Commissioner on National Minorities to respond proactively to ethnic tensions that could develop into a conflict affecting peace, stability, or relations between states.
+With an increased emphasis on conflict prevention, the CSCE's participating states decided in mid-1992 to establish a High Commissioner on National Minorities to respond proactively to ethnic tensions that could develop into a conflict affecting peace, stability, or relations between states.
 The High Commissioner is mandated to provide "early warning" and "early action" in these situations so that tensions do not escalate to violent and unmanageable proportions.
-The High Commissioner is not a "watchdog," so to speak, on behalf of national minorities, and he or she is also not supposed to function as an investigator of individual complaints from minorities.
+The High Commissioner is not a "watchdog," so to speak, on behalf of national minorities, and he or she is also not supposed to function as an investigator of individual complaints from persons belonging to minorities.
 Rather, the High Commissioner is mandated to identify and help resolve ethnic tensions that could develop into a conflict with international implications.
+At its December 1992 Meeting in Stockholm, the Council of Ministers for Foreign Affairs of the CSCE nominated me as the first High Commissioner for a period of three years with the possibility of an extension for another three years.

-In carrying out this function, the High Commissioner is to operate independently of all parties involved in the tensions.
-Furthermore, the High Commissioner is empowered to conduct on-site missions and to engage in preventive diplomacy among disputants at the earliest stages of tension.
+In carrying out this conflict prevention function, the High Commissioner is to operate impartially and independently of all parties involved in the tensions.
+Furthermore, he is empowered to conduct on-site missions and to engage in preventive diplomacy among disputants at the earliest stages of tension.
 In addition to obtaining first-hand information from the parties concerned, the High Commissioner may promote dialogue, confidence, and cooperation between them.
-When tensions threaten to erupt into violent conflict, the High Commissioner can issue an "early warning" to CSCE, formally calling attention to the seriousness of the situation.
+Thus he fulfills a self-standing conflict prevention function.
+However, there may be situations where such preventive diplomacy is not enough, and he has to call in the CSCE as a whole to prevent violent conflict.
+In such cases when tensions threaten to erupt into violent conflict, the High Commissioner can issue an "early warning" to CSCE, formally calling attention to the seriousness of the situation.
+Throughout these phases of High Commissioner functioning, I should mention, the continuous political support of the CSCE's participating states is absolutely crucial for ensuring the effectiveness of the High Commissioner's conflict prevention efforts.

 I should also mention that there are some restrictions on the mandate, which is after all the product of negotiations between more than 50 governments.
 One restriction, for example, is that the High Commissioner is precluded from communicating with, and acknowledging communications from any person or organization that practices or publicly condones terrorism or violence.
+The

-The High Commissioner is furthermore prohibited from engagement in situations involving organized acts of terrorism.
+High Commissioner is furthermore prohibited from engagement in situations involving organized acts of terrorism.